 Is The Pitt a Reboot of ER?

 Technically, no. The Pitt is an original series with original characters in a different hospital in a different city.
 Warner Bros.
 Television holds the rights to ER, and The Pitt was created as a new intellectual property.
 However, the creative lineage is unmistakable.
-The show’s official Max page confirms it as a standalone series — you can watch The Pitt on Max.

 - The show deliberately references and honours ER’s legacy while staking out its own identity.